sbagri/gspread/.github/CONTRIBUTING.md

 This will tell `vcrpy` to record only new episodes and replay existing episodes.

-**Note:** this will mostly result in a lot of udpated files under `tests/cassettes/` don't forget to add them in your PR.
+**Note:** this will mostly result in a lot of updated files under `tests/cassettes/` don't forget to add them in your PR.

 Add these new files a dedicated commit, in order to make the review process easier please.